-- 1.24 Additionally, the risks associated with all military operations in the area are identified and reduced using the BowTie risk assessment model. - 1.25 Safety Assessment of Option 2: - It is assessed that no additional safety considerations exist with the simple Danger Area compared with those associated with the existing airspace use. - 1.26 Safety Assessment of Option 3: - The creation of a multi-sectored Danger Area seeks to facilitate continued use of the gap between the Keevil DZ/ glider site and D123, allowing VFR traffic to navigate using the railway track. - It is assessed that, compared with Option 2, there is an increased risk of Mid Air Collision as the corridor that the design creates will lead to a higher density of traffic choosing to route through the 'Keevil-D123 gap'.
-Whilst currently this routing is chosen by the minority of air users it is assessed that: - This would lead to an increased risk of Mid Air Collision, particularly as it is concluded that this option is more likely to be chosen by aircraft without radios or electronic conspicuity. - This is likely to lead to an increased risk of airspace infringement given the design of the 'hanging airspace'.
+- It is assessed that, compared with Option 2, there is an increased risk of Mid Air Collision as the corridor that the design creates will lead to a higher density of traffic choosing to route through the 'Keevil-D123 gap'.
+Whilst currently this routing is chosen by the minority of air users it is assessed that: - This would lead to an increased risk of Mid Air Collision, particularly as it is concluded that this option is more likely to be chosen by aircraft without radios or electronic conspicuity. - This is likely to lead to an increased risk of airspace infringement given the design of the 'hanging airspace'. - 1.28 As a result of the additional risks associated with Option 3, the Sponsor is discounting this option.
+The reasons will be further explained during the Options Appraisal in Section 2 below. - 1.29 Additionally, the risks associated with all military operations in the area are identified and reduced using the BowTie risk assessment model.